Serra do Topo - Caldeira de Santo Cristo - Fajã dos Cubres PR1SJO

 How to get there

-Leaving from Calheta village, follow the Regional Road 2-2 to the Calheta Health Centre and turn right to the "Topo".
-Still on Regional Road proceed about 9 kilometres towards east.
-After passing the Eolic Park of Pico da Urze, on your left, go about 300 metres and after a tight turn, find the support parking lot of the trail on your right.
+Leaving Calheta village, follow the Regional Road 2-2 to the Calheta Health Centre and turn right to Topo.
+Still on Regional Road, proceed about 9 kilometres towards the east.
+After passing the Pico da Urze Wind Farm, on your left, go about 300 metres and after a tight turn, find the support parking lot of the trail on your right.

 Appropriate footwear for walking, waterproof jacket, hat, sunscreen and water.

 This trail, inserted into the Fajãs do Norte Protected Landscape Areas, is distinguished by passing in places considered unique, highlighting the coastal lagoons of Fajãs of Caldeira de Santo Cristo and of Cubres.
-Along the way you can be in constant touch with the characteristic biodiversity of this area.

-At the beginning of the way down, there is an area that allows us to stop and watch the scenery.
-Along the way you can find many species of birds such as the Fringilla coelebs moreletti, the Regulus regulus inermis, the Turdus merula azorensis and the Buteo buteo rothschildi.
-For the flora are numerous examples of Blechnum spicant, Hypericum foliosum, Vaccinium cylindraceum, Frangula azorica, Picconia azorica and Sphagnum spp.
+Along the way, you can find many species of birds such as the Fringilla coelebs moreletti, the Regulus regulus inermis, the Turdus merula azorensis and the Buteo buteo rothschildi.
+For flora, there are numerous examples of Blechnum spicant, Hypericum foliosum, Vaccinium cylindraceum, Frangula azorica, Picconia azorica and Sphagnum spp.

-Continuing the trail and following the route you will go through the Fajã dos Tijolos and Fajã do Belo, whose name was given because of its owner, Diogo Nunes Belo, a noble person from the 17th century and which remained inhabited until the 1980 earthquake.
+Continuing the trail and following the route in the north-eastern direction, you will pass Fajã dos Tijolos and Fajã do Belo, named after its owner, Diogo Nunes Belo, a noble person from the 17th century and which remained inhabited until the 1980 earthquake.

-The trail ends in the Fajã dos Cubres site of cultural, heritage and landscape interest.
-Here you can find old tidal wells, faithful witnesses of past experiences, as well as a coastal lagoon.
-In this unique ecosystem is possible to observe some species of marine and migratory birds.
+Fajã dos Cubres is a place of cultural interest, heritage and landscape, where you can find old tidal wells, faithful testimonies of past experiences, as well as a coastal lagoon.